Manjak people: Independence and Modern Times

-Political History
+Political history

-Historical Political Structures
+Historical political structures

 Historical political structures centered around the production of rice in wet fields and therefore the ownership of those fields.
 People tended to live in clusters and would rent rice fields from their neighbors who controlled them.
 These local landowners then reported to a system of people above them who they paid with a portion of the rice harvest.
 This group, directly above the direct rice production, then reported to a series of leaders who presided over the Bassarel areas.
 The leaders pledged their allegiance to the King of Bassarel.
 During this period prior to colonization, the system was relatively stable and independent of outside control.
 Additionally, there was significantly less emigration of Manjaco people.

-Current Political Attitudes & Current Organizations
+Current political attitudes and current organizations

 The Manjaco, in general, are relatively apathetic to politics and tend not to be involved in politics.
 Political attitudes during colonization and during independence have remained relatively stable and the Manjaco have tended to focus on a few key elements of government.
 Manjaco tend to move around within the country and abroad for better work opportunities and have been doing this since the early 20th century and therefore the governmental system is viewed as either a positive system providing documents to travel or a negative system which hinders movement.
 The next aspect of government the Manjaco tend to care about is the services the government can provide such as education and healthcare.
 These attitudes meant that the Manjaco generally had little opinion on the independence movement and rather supported whichever government would more greatly benefit them and their lifestyle.